 Advice on early-stage fundraising

 I rarely find time to write (as you can tell), but over the past few months, I've been inundated with requests for advice on fundraising.
 The most common request is for direct introductions to investors, but many other frequent questions came up.
 I've summarized some key insights from our Series A experience (17.5M amidst a crashing market - investors were in deer-in-headlights mode) up here, for which I spoke to >300 investors.
-Overall, I've raised $23 million for LI.FI.
+Overall, I've raised $33 millions for LI.FI.
 While most of the advice counts for any company stage, it's worth noting that this article predominantly pertains to early-stage ventures, from pre-seed to Series A, since that's where most inquiries originate.
 While it sounds like I made it a numbers game to close the round, I still had choices.
 Given the tanking market, creating a competitive round took so much more work.

 One person does the raise